 - The thread on a bobbin should not exceed the size of the bobbin.
-(The brake may have been adjusted if the thread on the bobbin exceeds the edges of the bobbin and will need to be readjusted so the threading stops before the bobbin is over-wound.)
+(The brake may have been adjusted if the thread on the bobbin exceeds the edges of the bobbin and will need to be readjusted according to your manual so the threading stops before the bobbin is over-wound.)

-- Never use a rough rusty bobbin in a sewing machine.
-If you are desperate to use a rusty bobbin, sand off any rust and oil the bobbin enough to prevent it from rusting again until you can get to the store and replace the rusty bobbin.
+- Never use a rough, cracked, or rusty bobbin in a sewing machine.
+If you are desperate to use a rusty bobbin, sand off any rust and oil the bobbin enough to prevent it from rusting again until you can purchase a replacement bobbin.

-- Bobbins are not interchangeable between different machines.
-Bobbins are less expensive than sewing machine needles.
+- There are several different types and sizes of bobbins, and each machine only uses a specific type so consult your manual if you are unsure what type you need.
 Visit a local dealer or a reputable online dealer to get the bobbin that is correct for your machine.